Guest Essay by Willis Eschenbach

 It is as though there is a graduated mirror shade over the tropics, with the fewest cloud mirrors on the left, slowly increasing to extensive cloud mirrors and thunderstorm coverage on the right.

-After coming up with this hypothesis that as seen from the sun, the right hand side of the deep tropics would have more cloud than the left hand side), I though “Hey, that’s a testable proposition to support or demolish my hypothesis”.
-So in order to investigate whether this postulated increase in cloud on the right hand side of the earth actually existed, I took an average of 24 pictures of the Pacific Ocean taken at local noon on the 1st and 15th of each month over an entire year.
+After coming up with this hypothesis that as seen from the sun, the right-hand side of the deep tropical Pacific Ocean would have more clouds than the left-hand side), I thought “Hey, that’s a testable proposition to support or demolish my hypothesis”.
+So in order to investigate whether this postulated increase in clouds on the right-hand side of the Pacific actually existed, I took an average of 24 pictures of the Pacific Ocean taken at local noon on the 1st and 15th of each month over an entire year.
 I then calculated the average change in albedo and thus the average change in forcing at each time.
 Here is the result:

 Figure 2.
 Average of one year of GOES-West weather satellite images taken at satellite local noon.
 The Intertropical Convergence Zone is the bright band in the yellow rectangle.
 Local time on earth is shown by black lines on the image.
 Time values are shown at the bottom of the attached graph.
-Red line on graph is solar forcing anomaly (in watts per square meter) in the area outlined in yellow.
-Black line is albedo value in the area outlined in yellow.
+The red line on the graph is the solar forcing anomaly (in watts per square meter) in the area outlined in yellow.
+The black line is the albedo value in the area outlined in yellow.